-- Maintain demographic profiles based on the most current available data maps to identify areas of low-income, minority and elderly populations, job accessibility, and overlay of major employers, fixed-route transit systems, and major shopping areas. - 2.
-Provide increased opportunities for under-served populations to be represented in the transportation planning process.
+1. Maintain demographic profiles based on the most current available data - maps to identify areas of low-income, minority and elderly populations, job accessibility, and overlay of major employers, fixed-route transit systems, and major shopping areas.

+2. Provide increased opportunities to or under-served populations t to be represented in the transp ortation CAMPO FY 2022 UPWP - A Adopted Page 23 planning process.

-- Define target areas through the use of Census Block Group data from the 2010 Census or other data as available. - 4.
-Analyze the mobility of target area populations relative to jobs, childcare, and transit routes. - Continue to implement and monitor effectiveness of updated public involvement plan and Title VI plan. - 6.
+- 3. Define target areas through the use of Census Block Group data from the 2020 Census or other data as available. - 4.
+Analyze the mobility of target area populations relative to jobs, childcare, and transit routes. - 5.
+Continue to implement and monitor effectiveness of updated public participation plan and Title VI plan. - 6.
 Translation and dissemination of planning documents to Spanish, or other language if deemed necessary, for dissemination and to be posted on MPO website. - 7.
 Develop a protocol for responding to issues and concerns regarding Environmental Justice in general and identified minority populations in particular.